Fliplet/fliplet-cli/docs/Data-integration-service.md

 database_port: 5432
 database_name: eu

 # SQL Server only.
-Remove if necessary.
+Remove these lines if necessary.
 database_domain: sampleDomainName
 database_instance: sampleInstanceName
 database_encrypt: true

-# Description of your operation (will be printed out in the logs).
+# Description of the operation (will be printed out in the logs).
-description: Push my users to Fliplet
+description: Push my users to Fliplet every 15 minutes

 # Frequency of running using unix cronjob syntax.
 # This example runs the sync every 15 minutes.